borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

 individual objects with the same underlying structure (i.e., different instantiations of the same class).
-To put this into practice, [Burgess et al. (2019)](https://arxiv.org/abs/1901.11390) developed a compositional generative model architecture incorporating two kinds of neural networks that are trained in tandem:
+To put this into practice, [Burgess et al. (2019)](https://arxiv.org/abs/1901.11390) developed a compositional generative model architecture in which scenes are spatially decomposed into parts that have to be individually modelled through a common representation code.
+The architecture incorporates two kind of neural networks that are trained in tandem:

 * **Attention Network**: Its purpose is to deliver attention masks $\textbf{m}\_k$ for the image such that the whole image is